 To many, an airport is embedded with a particular type of traveller dread (how many times can you check that you have your passport?), which can easily be alleviated.
 Some airports, however, will have you realise your worst fears mid-air or in the terminal.

-Whether it’s flooded runways or terrifying turbulence, there are a variety of conditions that can make airports and their participating planes a petrifying place.
+Whether it’s flooded runways or terrifying turbulence, there are a variety of conditions that can make for the worst airports in the world.
 You can think of it this way; if you book your ticket to one of these dangerous yet dazzling airports, no one can say you haven’t earned your vacation.

 Looking for a bit of traveller envy destinations after a heavy dose of flying paranoia?
 Take a look at the most beautiful cities in the world to discover your love for adventure again.